 2.3.6 Total Dissolve solids (TDS)

-Total dissolved solids (TDS) were measured using a PHT-027 Multi-parameter water quality monitor, Oyem and Ezeweali (2004).
+Total dissolved solids (TDS) were measured using a PHT-027 Multi-parameter water quality monitor Oyem and Ezeweali (2004).
 The meter was set to read the parameter of interest at a time.
 The probes were immersed into the water sample and allowed to stabilize for about five minutes and readings were taken directly from the screen of the meter and recorded.

 2.3.7 Electrical conductivity